Home

 – This is a special book for Pre-Schoolers and Pre-Readers.
 Full colour; ideas to fill a year of learning.

-• Also see more early childhood resources in MUSIC (below).
+• Also see more early childhood resources in Read while you Sing (below).

 • Loud Phonics Series